 *** We are open for submissions! ***

-Before submitting your work, please take some time to familiarise yourself with The Learned Pig and get a sense of the kinds of work that we’re interested in publishing.
+Before submitting your work, please take some time to familiarise yourself with The Learned Pig and get a sense of the kinds of things that we’re interested in publishing.

 There is no word limit for written submissions.
 Please send as Word documents, not PDFs.
 For art and/or photography, please send no more than eight JPEGs, to a total no bigger than 3MB.
 We will get back to you within six weeks.
-Please note: we are unable to pay contributors.
+Probably sooner.

 Please send all work to The Learned Pig’s editor, Tom Jeffreys: email@example.com